Artists in Schools supports primary and secondary schools to engage a professional artist to work with students and teachers on a creative project.

 The program provides funding of $10,000 for schools to engage a Victorian artist for approximately 20 days to work with students and teachers on a creative project in any art form.
 The program generates innovative ways to engage students across the curriculum and provides students, teachers and artists with diverse and challenging experiences.

 Creative Victoria has staged a series of Information Sessions in the lead up to the 2017 Artists in Schools funding round opening in August.
-We will be posting a recorded Webinar on this page soon for those people who missed out on one of the live sessions.
-Watch a recorded Information Session to:
+If you are considering applying we recommend you watch a recording to:

 - Learn about how to apply